-Masricani (American-Egyptian) Muslim sculptor creating works that focus on the perception of identity in a trasncultural atmosphere, women in the middle east and the west and the issues they share, reflections of personal history and remarks on social stigma.
+Masricani (American-Egyptian) Muslim sculptor creating works that focus on the perception of identity in a trasncultural atmosphere, reflections of personal history and remarks on social stigma.

 I am of mixed race and culture and have had an interesting experience growing up with a foot in two different worlds.
 I experience both the United States and Egypt, but never completely belong to either.
 Because of this lifestyle, I feel somewhat misplaced, or without a home.
 At the same time, I see this as a wonderful opportunity for observation.
 This situation has allowed me to adjust to both Western and Middle Eastern cultures so that I can find a sense of familiarity in both, but also opened my mind to accept anything startling about either that I’m not quite accustomed to.

 I am Interested in the intersections of what it means to be American, Muslim, Egyptian as a woman.
 I am working between the conflicting layers of each identity and meshing them into one to create a space for myself and materialize my perceptions of heritage, gender, religion and (a)sexuality.
 Due to the social stigma associated with my Middle Eastern culture and Muslim religion, I create work that confronts these misconceptions yet offering my own opinion on the tensions between the intersections of identity through formal and gestural works.
 Allowing the emotional strain that develops within the layers to speak and the space I inhabit to surface.
 Recent works are exploring identity politics and cultural protocols while navigating the limbo between my Egyptian heritage and American upbringing through textiles and sculpture.